-The Centers for Medicare and Medicaid Services (CMS) has issued several guidance documents to provide physicians with the flexibilities necessary to continue treating patients during the COVID-19 public health emergency (PHE).
+The Centers for Medicare and Medicaid Services (CMS) issued several guidance documents to provide physicians with the flexibilities necessary to continue treating patients during the COVID-19 Public Health Emergency (PHE).
+Many of those policies have been continued on a temporary basis after the May 11, 2023, conclusion of the COVID-19 PHE.

-The expansion of telehealth establishes three distinct categories of services for use during the COVID-19 PHE.
-ASTRO believes that most practices will want to consider the application of Medicare Telehealth Visits to existing initial consults and follow up care.
+The expansion of telehealth established three distinct categories of services for use during the COVID-19 PHE.
+ASTRO believes that most practices will want to consider the application of Medicare Telehealth Visits to existing initial consults and follow-up care.
 However, practices may also utilize Virtual Check-ins and E-Visits when appropriate.

 Medicare Telehealth Visits for new or established patients require the provider to use an interactive audio and video telecommunications system for real-time interactive communication between the physician and the patient, including the use of telephones that have audio and video capabilities, desktop or mobile computing devices with audio and video capabilities allowing for two-way communication.
-Health care providers may use popular applications that allow for video chats, including Apple FaceTime, Facebook Messenger video chat, Google Hangouts video or Skype, to provide telehealth.
+Health care providers may no longer use popular applications that allow for video chats, including Apple FaceTime, Facebook Messenger video chat, Google Hangouts video or Skype, to provide telehealth.
+This flexibility ended on August 9, 2023 (see HIPAA Compliance section below).

 Virtual check-in visits (CPT codes G2010 and G2012) for new or established patients allow patients to have a brief check-in with their practitioner via a broad range of communication methods, including the telephone (no video requirement), audio/video, text messaging, email or use of a patient portal.
 These services may only be reported if they do not result in a visit, including a telehealth visit.

-The chart below summarizes the distinct types of telehealth that may be provided during the COVID-19 PHE:
+The chart below summarizes the distinct types of telehealth that may be provided:

 |TYPE OF SERVICE